 The next morning, another squadron was sent to the area and found that the buoys had been picked up by a fishing boat which was seen making its way toward shore.
 Since communication between and Air Corps and Navy was poor, the boat was not intercepted.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 In September 1941, the battalion was ordered to San Francisco, California, for transport to the Philippine Islands.
 Arriving by train at Ft.
-Masin in San Francisco, the company was ferried, on the U.S.A.T.
+Mason in San Francisco, the company was ferried, on the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island, where they received physicals and inoculations from the battalion’s medical detachment.
 Those men who failed the physical were replaced.

 On September 8, 1941, the battalion was boarded onto the S.S.
 President Calvin Coolidge.
 The ship sailed the same day.
 The battalion arrived at Hawaii on September 13, remained in port most of the day, and sailed later in the day, but took a southerly route away from the main shipping lanes, where it was joined by the heavy cruiser, the U.S.S.
-Astoria, and the U.S.S.
+Astoria, an unknown destroyer, and the U.S.S.
 Guadalupe – a replenishment oiler – that were its escorts.

 During the voyage, on several occasions, smoke from unknown ships was seen on the horizon.
 The cruiser revved up its engines and intercepted the ships.
 On each occasion, it turned out that the ship belonged to a friendly country.